-Join Paul Nowak for an in-depth discussion in this video Using mnemonic devices, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Using mnemonic devices, part of Learning Study Skills.

 - A mnemonic device is a memory…technique that helps you remember information.…You may have used one before to remember…topics that relate to music, math, geography,…or a variety of other subjects.…For example, one type of mnemonic…related to music helps you remember the lines…of the treble clef, Every Good Boy Does Fine.…Another type of mnemonic device helps you…remember the order of operations in mathematics.…Please Excuse My Dear Aunt Sally.…Here's a geographic mnemonic to…help you remember The Great Lakes, HOMES.…